wp-plugins/groupdocs-documents-annotation/readme.txt

 = Embedding a document to a web-page =

 1. Upload a document to your GroupDocs account.
-2. Use the GroupDocs Annotation Embed button in the Visual editor to build an appropriate shortcode by coping & pasting the document's link.
+2. Use the GroupDocs.Annotation Embed button in the Visual editor to build an appropriate shortcode by coping & pasting the document's link.

 An alternative way to embed a document is to upload it via the plugin to your groupdocs.com account.
 A shortcode will be automatically generated and inserted to the content of the post.